 Yes, during this school year, the Task Force will support students from Arlington, Marysville, and Snohomish in their efforts to implement a salmon-stream restoration project of their own design!

-The Task Force was one of just three organizations awarded funding though the Office of the Superintendent of Public Instruction’s Natural Science, Wildlife and Environmental Education Grant Program.
+The Task Force was one of just three organizations awarded funding through the Office of the Superintendent of Public Instruction’s Natural Science, Wildlife, and Environmental Education Grant Program.

 The money will go to support our year-long school-based education program, which now has the nifty name of the Restoration Education for Young Stewards, or REYS, program.